mesmacosta/google-datacatalog-postgresql-connector-anthos/README.md

 # PostgreSQL Connector Service

-This depends on the application: [bank-of-anthoss](https://github.com/GoogleCloudPlatform/bank-of-anthos).
+This depends on the environment: [bank-of-anthos](https://github.com/GoogleCloudPlatform/bank-of-anthos).

 The PostgreSQL connector pulls metadata from the accounts database and pushes in Google Data Catalog.